Gigi Jordan testifies that she gave her son a lethal drug cocktail

 Bogdanos said Jordan “went to the bank, she transferred $8 million from savings to checking.
 She checked in (at the hotel) without a reservation and paid cash.”

 The exact time of the boy’s death could not be determined, but Jude’s body temperature was 80 degrees, suggesting that when police arrived, he had been dead for eight to 14 hours, Bogdanos said.

 Police found a variety of drugs, which the prosecutor enumerated for the jury.

 Still, Brenner told a spellbound jury that on that fateful day in 2010, Jordan acted out of love and desperation.

 She had been threatened by her first husband and former business partner, Brenner said.
 She had accused the man of raiding her bank accounts and defrauding her of millions in profits from their joint businesses.
 She filed a lawsuit against him in 2012, seeking damages for breach of contract and fraud.

 “Gigi knew all the dirty deals,” Brenner said.
 “He knew that Jude was her soft spot.”

 Jordan “believed he was going to kill her, leaving a sexual predator to exercise his paternal rights,” Brenner told the jury.

-Jordan believed that if she died, Jude's biological father, a yoga instructor, would have gained custody, according to Brenner.
+Jordan believed that if she died, Jude’s biological father – a yoga instructor and undocumented immigrant who Jordan said she married to help him get a green card – would get custody, according to Brenner.

 Jordan then decided to seek the help of a nationally renowned expert on child exploitation in Cheyenne, Wyoming.